traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ purposefully wanted to explore creating a temporary experience that connected viewer directly to the artwork for a brief moment.

-- question who is the artist in that moment?
+^ question who is the artist in that moment?

-^ explore reactions when people realize the lights can be change w/ a web app.
+^Really interested in exploring the interactions that might occur when people realize it's interactive via app.

 ^ Doing it more to please & other people which is OK but less of the direction i was interested in.